telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.remove `String`

-Sets the text of the remove button text.
+Sets the text of the remove button.

 #### Example